ivangeorgiev/gems/docs/azure/sql-database/010-create-sql-user-from-pipeline.rst

 ----------------------------------------

 Following SQL script could be used to define a role for an existing SQL user.
-You might notice that I have decided not to use pre-defined SQL roles, but use customized set of definitions.
+You might notice that I have decided not to use the `fixed SQL database roles <https://learn.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-ver16#fixed-database-roles>`_, but use customized set of definitions.

 .. code-block:: sql
    :caption: /db-scripts/Add-SqlDatabaseUserRole.sql